Ordering

 Geographical #

 Of course, alphabetical may not be the simplest way for someone to find the University of interest.
-For instance, how should one sort “The University of Indiana”?
-Should it be under “T”, or “U”, or “I”?
+For instance, how should one sort them.
+Is “The University of Indiana” be sorted by “T”, or “U”, or “I”?
 Probably “I” is the most useful, but there is some ambiguity.
 However, for someone with a reasonable knowledge of the geography of the United States, there is no ambiguity about where Indiana is on the map.
 By placing the Universities over their location on the map, one can understand where to find them, perhaps with even less thought.

 Categorical #

-For this specific case, categorical may not be quite as useful as the others above here, however, the BIG10 does contain both public and private universities, and so one could also imagine making two plots, one that allows comparison between public universities, and one that allows comparison between private universities.
+For this specific case, categorical may not be quite as useful as the other orderings, however, the BIG10 does contain both public and private universities, and so one could also imagine making two plots, one that allows comparison between public universities, and one that allows comparison between private universities.
 This might look like the following:

 Where the ordering by categories helps compare between universities with very different tuition rates.